dhesse/STK-INF4000-hw/md/weeks/week10.md

        the days in $k$ clusters seems to make sense.
      - Produce the elbow plot along the way.
      - Cluster the days according to the $k$ you chose.
      - Which weekdays occur most commonly in your clusters?
-Make plot.
+Make a plot.
      - Which months occur most commonly in your clusters?
 Make a plot.
-     - Calculate the per-cluster z-values and find the most anomalous days.
+     - Calculate the per-cluster z-values and find the most anomalous days (setting e.g. $z_max$ = 3).

-## Regression Methods Using Trees
+## Regression Methods Using Trees (if covered)

-1. Make a spark data frame containing the hourly counts as a target column and the lagged counts (using 1 hour, 1 day, 7 days, 14 days, and 28 days as lags) as the feature column.
+1. Make a Spark data frame containing the hourly counts as a target column and the lagged counts (using 1 hour, 1 day, 7 days, 14 days, and 28 days as lags) as the feature column.
 2. Split the data in training and test sets, using a date around two